Carlos Santana Player Props: Pirates vs. Guardians

-Carlos Santana -- .114 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the Cleveland Guardians, with Xzavion Curry on the mound, on July 17 at 7:05 PM ET.
+Carlos Santana -- .121 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the Cleveland Guardians, with Logan Allen on the mound, on July 18 at 7:05 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Giants.
+In his previous game he had a one-hit showing (1-for-2) against the Guardians.

 Carlos Santana Game Info & Props vs. the Guardians